Sylpheed does not check SSL certificate hostname

 The attached patch fixes the problem by making sure the name on the certificate matches the hostname Sylpheed is connecting to.
 The code to properly check a certificate's hostname with OpenSSL is not simple, so I used the MIT-licensed example code provided here: https://github.com/iSECPartners/ssl-conservatory

-#1 Updated by Hiroyuki Yamamoto 5 months ago
+#1 Updated by Hiroyuki Yamamoto about 5 years ago

 - Status changed from New to Confirmed